 - To actively engage and inform our communities on climate action.

-Most recent confirmed figures form the SEAI Monitoring and Reporting (M&R) database relating to our 2023 energy performance indicate that SDCC had improved its energy efficiency by 45.4%, compared to the baseline year of 2008, when adjusting for the increasing population served.
+Most recent preliminary figures (April 2026) from the SEAI Monitoring and Reporting (M&R) database relating to our 2025 energy efficiency target indicates a preliminary 45.7% improvement compared to the baseline year.

 In terms of helping to make Dublin a climate resilient region, the impacts of climate change require taking practical actions to manage risks such as those from flooding.
-Implementing strategies that protect and enhance our green infrastructure, promote Sustainable Drainage Systems (SuDS) to manage surface water, and reduce flooding risks, for example, Flood Alleviation Schemes, are helping to protect communities.
-To see more of our work in this area, see our Increasing Flood Resilience in South Dublin Page.
+Projects such as Sustainable Urban Drainage Systems (SuDS) and Flood Alleviation Schemes, are helping to protect communities and reduce the risk flooding.
+To see more of our work in these areas please visit our Increasing Flood Resilience in South Dublin Page and our Nature Based Solutions Page.

 As climate change demands a collective response, SDCC are collaborating with individuals, communities, and businesses through various channels to promote effective action and engagement.
 Visit Working with Communities, for Communities for more information.